 Notice the similarity between the different types of Thrive Patches.
 Of course, cosmoperine is present in all of the DFT patches because, as reviewed above, this is the ingredient that's supposed to carry the other ingredients into the body.

 Also, notice that ForsLean (coleus forskholii) is the first ingredient listed in ALL of the DFT patches.

 As for the other ingredients listed in the table above, I found human weight loss/ appetite suppression studies on them (which you can read above).
 That research though involves when they are taking orally.
 Whether they work the same way when used in a patch, I cannot say.

 For those on a budget here are those ingredients to purchase individually:

-Is The Patch For Weight Loss?
+Thrive Patch and Weight Loss?

-Vague phrases aside, the fact is many of the ingredients in the patch are weight loss compounds.
+The fact is many of the ingredients in the patch are weight loss compounds.
 Specifically, these 3 ingredients are in many weight loss supplements: